hallieeilerts/agepatterns-u5m-demres/README.md

 # agepatterns-u5m-demres

+Code for replication of analysis for "Age patterns of under-5 mortality in sub-Saharan Africa during 1990‒2018: A comparison of estimates from demographic surveillance with full birth histories and the historic record", published in Demographic Research March 5, 2021.
 Full text of the paper is available [here](https://www.demographic-research.org/volumes/vol44/18/).

 To execute the analysis, run "R/master-script.R"